Media & Public Relations Requests

 - Recipient of the 2014 ACLU of Utah Torch of Freedom Award for raising awareness about criminal justice reform.

-- As of January 2016, comprised of three officers and two directors.
+- As of August 2019, UPAN is comprised of three officers, four directors, two coordinators, three advisors, and one assistant.
 Learn more about individuals here.
 Organized as follows:

 - Shane Severson, Director of Communications